How Asset Management in Manufacturing is Creating the Smart Factories of Tomorrow

 What’s more, the right management solution can tie into logistics to let anyone monitor inventory in real time.
 It can also help with assigning equipment to individuals and teams, and automating maintenance schedules to minimise downtime.

-An ERP system might help to automate company operations, but an effective AMS platform helps to automate the real day-to-day actions involved in running a manufacturing business.
-ERP may help to manage business processes, but AMS can help manage the actual maintenance, ordering, and deployment processes.
+An ERP system might help to automate company operations, but an effective IAM platform helps to automate the real day-to-day actions involved in running a manufacturing business.
+ERP may help to manage business processes, but asset management can help manage the actual maintenance, ordering, and deployment processes.

 So, if you’re an asset-centric business, like manufacturing, with a large number of linear assets such as machines and vehicles, your best choice is asset management software.

-This is probably one of the functions that comes to mind when hearing the term “asset management software”, and it’s something AMS does extremely well.
+This is probably one of the functions that comes to mind when hearing the term “asset management software”, and it’s something IAM does extremely well.

 As an asset-heavy industry, manufacturers have a number of different types of assets to keep track of.
 From large pieces of production line machinery to a hand drill that lives in the maintenance department.